mcnanna/dwarf-mask/README.md

+This is hopelessly out of date.
+I'll update it eventually.
+In the meantime, just concact me if you want to know how to use the code.

 # dwarf-mask
 Masking and candidate filtering for dwarf searches in PS1 and DES.
 Creates two masks, one for DES and one for PS1.